ZhongLIFR/Logs2Graph/README.md

 ```

 ## Step3: Testing
-1. for testing Logs2Graph on HDFS: run GraphGeneration_HDFS.py first, and then run main_HDFS.py.
+1. for testing Logs2Graph on HDFS: run GraphGeneration_HDFS.py, and then run main_HDFS.py.

 ## References